sourabhbajaj/java-assignment/README.md

 # SAuth API - Assignment for the position of Software Developer - Backend - Java

-This is an assignment for the interview of Backend Tech Lead in Java Stack.
+This is an assignment for the interview of Backend Software Developer on Java Stack.

 To complete this assignment, you're expected to complete the following tasks: